 - throwing puzzle pieces: must clean up all puzzle pieces before doing anything else

 Feeling heard and understood is one of the most valuable gifts we can give our kids.
-So much of their upset is simply not having the words or the self-control to verbalise how they are feeling.
+So much of their upset is simply not having the words or the self-control to verbalize how they are feeling.
 In paraphrasing their feelings, they feel heard and can process their emotion more readily (read more from Child Psychologist, Dr. Laura Markham on this subject here).
 Paraphrasing also helps them develop the language to “use their words”.

-Print this off as a friendly reminder or click below to share with your friends and followers on Instagram!
+Print this off as a friendly reminder or click below to share with your friends and followers on Pinterest!